N0rthernL1ghts/docker-env-secrets/README.md

 s6-envdir /run/secrets_normalized your-service --your-flags
 ```

+**Note:** Due to behaviour of `with-contenv`, environment variable `S6_KEEP_ENV` must be set to `0`.
+Otherwise, secrets will not be loaded in the environment.
+If this is not desirable, see [To utilize secrets with other init systems](#to-utilize-secrets-with-other-init-systems) section for alternative loading methods.
+In short, using `source /usr/local/lib/load-env /run/s6/container_environment` should be sufficient.

 #### Important
 For this to work, you need to make all your core services dependent of init-docker-secrets service.